-- Equivalent of two (2) workdays will be District and/or building-scheduled for purposes of training and application of learning. - Equivalent of one (1) workday is employee-scheduled. - One (1) workday is for purpose of preparing for the school year.
-The first two hours may be administratively scheduled. - One (1) workday will be District and/or building directed in October.
+- Equivalent of two (2) workdays will be District and/or building-scheduled for purposes of training and application of learning. - Equivalent of one (1) workday is employee-scheduled. - One (1) workday is for the purpose of preparing for the school year.
+The first two hours may be administratively scheduled. - One (1) workday will be District and/or building directed in October. - One (1) workday will be District and/or building directed in the month of January.